Accomplishments

 One Mountain, One Vision

 The launch of One Tam in 2014 represented the first time that its five partners had formally come together to offer a single vision, and a holistic strategy for stewarding Mt.
-Tam beyond our individual borders.
+Tamalpais beyond our individual borders.
 In the years since, we have realized our vision through our combined youth and volunteer engagement programs, science and monitoring work, and on-the-ground projects.
+Some key accomplishments include:

-Started in spring of 2015, the One Tam Youth Initiative coordinates programs that engage and inspire the next generation of Mt.
-Tam supporters.
-These include the immersive, summer-long LINC on Tam program, and Schools on the Watershed, which provides environmental education opportunities for Marin elementary, middle, and high schools.
-It also supports service-learning programs for youth groups and after school programs.
+Since 2015, the One Tam Youth Programs have offered engaging experiences to inspire the next generation of stewards.
+These include the immersive, summer-long high school internships and an academic-year leadership program, and Schools on the Watershed, which provides environmental education opportunities for Marin elementary, middle, and high schools.

-A big-picture view of the mountain’s resources allows us to prioritize and allocate our resources more effectively, and also helps us plan for the impacts of climate change and other stresses.
-One Tam continues to fill several key gaps in our understanding of the mountain’s overall health identified in the 2016 Health of Mt.
-Tam effort, including regional bat and bee inventories and a countywide vegetation mapping project.
+A big-picture view of the mountain’s ecological communities allows us to prioritize actions to help them thrive, and also helps us plan for the impacts of climate change and other stresses.
+One Tam is filling several key gaps in our understanding of the mountain’s overall health identified in our Peak Health effort (first completed in 2016 and updated in 2023), including regional inventories of bats, bees, and California giant salamanders, and a countywide vegetation mapping project.
 We have also continued to inventory grasslands and rare serpentine plant species, and to track and manage invasive weeds across Mt.
 Tam.

-Home to trees almost as big as those found in Muir Woods, Roy’s Redwoods Open Space Preserve immerses its visitors in the wonders of an old-growth redwood grove.
-However, the forest understory and creek habitats have been trampled and denuded by a spider web of informal trails.
-One Tam and Marin County Parks are working with the community to envision how to develop a thoughtful trail system that supports restoration while still allowing for visitors to explore and enjoy the preserve’s beauty.
+Roy’s Redwoods Open Space Preserve immerses its visitors in the wonders of an old-growth redwood grove.
+However, the forest understory and creek habitats have been impacted by informal trails.
+One Tam and Marin County Parks worked with the community to envision a thoughtful trail system that supports restoration while still allowing visitors to explore and enjoy the preserve’s magic.
+Construction began in 2023 and reopening is expected for late 2024.